sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 - "You will want to work with a IDE or Text Editor to write Python"
 ---
 ## Python can be launched from the Bash Shell
 We can work in python without using a text editor or integrated development environment(ide).
-Instead, we can launch the Python Interputer within the Bash Shell.
+Instead, we can launch the Python Interpreter within the Bash Shell.

 Open your shell window and navigation to your data for this lesson.
 Enter python into the window.